Evidence-Based, Simplified Nutrition and Lifestyle Strategies

 You can learn more about home testing here.
 We also have a comprehensive ERMI Guide for in-depth interpretations of your results.

-Working with a Shoemaker-trained Indoor Environmental Professional (IEP) is crucial for anyone suffering from CIRS and looking to remediate their home environment.
-Unlike conventional mold remediation specialists, Shoemaker IEPs are specifically trained to understand the unique needs of CIRS patients and the complexities of biotoxin-related illnesses.
+Working with a CIRS-knowledgeable Indoor Environmental Professional (IEP) is crucial for anyone suffering from CIRS and looking to remediate their home environment.
+Unlike conventional mold remediation specialists, CIRS-knowledgeable IEPs are specifically trained to understand the unique needs of CIRS patients and the complexities of biotoxin-related illnesses.
 Their specialized knowledge ensures that the remediation process is tailored to support the patient’s healing journey rather than inadvertently exacerbating their condition.

 Conventional mold remediation practices, including the use of certain products and processes, can sometimes worsen the environment for individuals with CIRS.
 Typical methods often involve killing or denaturing mold, which can fragment the mold into smaller particles.
 These smaller fragments remain highly inflammatory and can more easily penetrate cell walls, posing a significant risk to CIRS patients.
 Additionally, once the mold is fragmented, it becomes much more challenging to completely remove from the property, increasing the likelihood of ongoing exposure and inflammation.

-A Shoemaker IEP employs techniques that avoid these pitfalls, ensuring that remediation is conducted in a manner that genuinely reduces biotoxin exposure.
+A CIRS-knowledgeable IEP employs techniques that avoid these pitfalls, ensuring that remediation is conducted in a manner that genuinely reduces biotoxin exposure.
 You can find Surviving Mold’s Consensus Statement for Microbial Remediation here.
 This expertise is essential for creating a safe living environment that supports the healing process.
-By working with a Shoemaker IEP, you can ensure that every step of the remediation process is meticulously managed and executed correctly.
+By working with a CIRS-knowledgeable IEP, you can ensure that every step of the remediation process is meticulously managed and executed correctly.

-Shoemaker IEPs often work virtually, serving as project managers who collaborate with your local inspector and remediation company.
+CIRS-knowledgeable IEPs often work virtually, serving as project managers who collaborate with your local inspector and remediation company.
 They oversee the entire remediation process, ensuring that all actions taken align with the stringent standards required for CIRS patients.
 This oversight is vital for guaranteeing that the remediation efforts do not inadvertently increase biotoxin exposure and that your home becomes a safe sanctuary conducive to your recovery.

 CIRS Remediation Steps Overview